-On behalf of the Stoughton Area School District, we are excited for the start of the school year.
-We need your continued collaboration, patience and support as we navigate the COVID-19 pandemic together.
+On behalf of the Stoughton Area School District, thank you for your continued collaboration, patience and support as we navigate the COVID-19 pandemic together.

-Our work preparing for the new school year has been grounded in serving the needs of all of our students.
-A significant part of this work is revisiting and revising our COVID-19 Health & Safety practices.
+Our work has always been grounded in serving the needs of all of our students.
+A significant part of this work in the past three school years has been revisiting and revising our COVID-19 Health & Safety practices.

 Our Key Universal Practices promote consistent, in-person learning for the 2021-22 school year.